 Children have always played an important role in family and marriage.
-Contrary to the old belief, most people do not like to have many children, especially in big cities, like Hanoi and Saigon.
+Contrary to the old belief, most people do not like to have many children, especially in big cities in Vietnam, like Hanoi and Saigon.

 Many couples see children as a bond, a foundation for striving, a spiritual value to maintain the stability of the marital relationship in the family, and most do not accept a marriage without children.